CZ-NIC/knot-resolver/daemon/bindings/cache.rst

   :return: current maximum TTL

-  Get or set maximum TTL bound applied to all received records.
+  Get or set upper TTL bound applied to all received records.

   .. note:: The `ttl` value must be in range `(min_ttl, 2147483647)`.